cxcandid/SmartLineLabeler/README.md

 ![SmartLineLabeler Layer Join](../main/images/image29.png)

 Then we save the memory layer to the GeoPackage file of the example project (SmartLineLabeler_Example.gpkg).
 We could save the memory layer to a different file or into a database as well.
-We use the same name as the cable layer with suffix ‘_labels’ (“undersee_telecom_cables_labels”).
+We use the same name as the cable layer with suffix `_labels` (`undersee_telecom_cables_labels`).

 > [!CAUTION]
-> If the Source Layer is connected to the Label Layer via the `fid` field, we need to assign a different name for FID in the Layer Options (e.g. “newfid”).
+> If the Source Layer is connected to the Label Layer via the `fid` field, we need to assign a different name for FID in the Layer Options (e.g. `newfid`).
 >
 > ![Export Label Layer](../main/images/image30.png)